filipe-2/native-sass/README.md

 ### ▶ Mixins

-Mixins can be applied to a style object using the built-in JavaScript spread operator `...`, so no need to use `sassy` (unless nesting or shared styles are present).
+Mixins can be applied to a style object using the built-in JavaScript spread operator `...`, so no need to use `sassy` (unless you're using another feature of this library).
 Example:

 ```javascript
 import { StyleSheet } from 'react-native';